Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Datasheet of fixed world task set

 \item {\bf Will the dataset be updated (\textit{e.g.}, to correct labeling errors, add new instances, delete instances)?} If so, please describe how often, by whom, and how updates will be communicated to dataset consumers (\textit{e.g.}, mailing list, GitHub)?

 Mobile-Env platform will be continuously developed and maintained.
 Updates will be released on GitHub from time to time.
 Currently, there is no remarkable updating plan for WikiHow task set.
-Errata may be released to correct errors if there is any in future.
+Errata may be released to correct errors if there are any in the future.

 \item {\bf If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (\textit{e.g.}, were the individuals in question told that their data would be retained for a fixed period of time and then deleted)?} If so, please describe these limits and explain how they will be enforced.